mritunjaysharma394/vowpal-wiki/Tutorial.md

 ### A first data-set

 Now, let's create a data-set.
 Suppose we want to predict whether a house will require a new roof in the next 10 years.
-We can create a file `house_dataset` with the following contents:
+We can create a training-set file, `house_dataset` with the following contents:

     0 | price:.23 sqft:.25 age:.05 2006
     1 2 'second_house | price:.18 sqft:.15 age:.35 1976
     0 1 0.5 'third_house | price:.53 sqft:.32 age:.87 1924

 There is quite a bit going on here.
 The first number in each line is a label.
 A `0` label corresponds to no roof-replacement, while a `1` label corresponds to a roof-replacement.
 The bar `|` separates label related data (what we want to predict) from features (what we always know).
 The features in the 1st line are `price`, `sqft`, `age`, and `2006`.
-Each feature may have an optional `:<numeric_value>` following it or, if the value is missing, an implied value of `1`.  vowpal-wabbit hashes feature names into in-memory indexes unless the feature names themselves are positive integers.
+Each feature may have an optional `:<numeric_value>` following it or, if the value is missing, an implied value of `1`.
+By default, vowpal-wabbit hashes feature names into in-memory indexes unless the feature names themselves are positive integers.
 In this case, the first 3 features use an index derived from a hash function while the last feature uses index 2006 directly.
 Also the 1st 3 features have explicit values (`.23`, `.25`, and `.05` respectively) while the last, `2006` has a implicit default value of 1.

 The next example, on the next line, is similar, but the label information is more complex.
 The `1` is the label indicating that a roof-replacement is required.
 The `2` is an optional importance weight which implies that this example counts twice.
 Importance weights come up in many settings.
 A missing importance weight defaults to 1. `'second_house` is the tag, it is used elsewhere to identify the example.